intel-retail/documentation/Architecture/performance_benchmarking.md

 #### Stream Density

-If looking for the maximum number of pipelines that are supported on a specific hardware SKU you can use the stream density parameter.
-By setting the `--stream_density` parameter to the desired frames per second (FPS) the script will continue to create pipelines until the average pipelines FPS falls below the desired FPS.
+The stream density parameter can be used to find the maximum number of pipelines at a target frames per second (FPS) on a specific hardware SKU.
+By setting the `--stream_density` parameter to the desired FPS the script will continue to create pipelines until the average pipelines FPS falls below the desired FPS.
 The scrip will provide a detailed log to show each pipeline FPS during the test run.
 This option provides a method for testing the top performance when introducing a new pipeline or hardware SKU.

 [Stream Density](https://intel-retail.github.io/automated-self-checkout/pipelinebenchmarking.html#benchmark-stream-density)